ywatanabe1989/PyTorch-gaussian-YOLOv3-1D/README.md

 [△] To check the value of 2D pretrained weights for 1D model (Transfer Learning / Fine Tuning)
     Implementation was done.
 However, the efficacy is dubious at this point.

-[ ] To implement the "gaussian" part from the following paper: https://arxiv.org/abs/1904.04620.
+[ ] To implement the "gaussian" part as described in the following paper: https://arxiv.org/abs/1904.04620.
    (= To model the predictions of the bounding boxes not as point estimations but as gaussian probabilities)

 [ ] To introduce other datasets, which are appropriate for 1D event detection